alvcap/chessboard-creator/README.md

 Requires libps <http://pslib.sourceforge.net/>

-Findlibps.cmake module can be found on cMake directory, paste that into your cmake/Modules directory
+Findlibps.cmake module can be found on cmake-modules directory, paste that into your cmake/Modules directory